XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Methodology

-The physical structure of the cochlea determines that lower frequencies (located at the base of the cochlea) cause broader and stronger excitation patterns compared to the higher frequencies (located at the apex).
-To inject this bias of slower decay in the upward spread of masking \citep{zwicker2013psychoacoustics}, we set the decaying term for the upward direction to be larger than the downward direction, i.e., $\alpha_f^+ \leq \alpha_f^-$.
-For the temporal decay, following \citet{necciari2016auditory}, we set the backward direction to be larger than the forward direction, i.e., $\beta_t^+ \leq \beta_t^-$.
-Given the masker $(m_c,t_c)$, the threshold energy $E_{\text{mask}}(m,t)$ for the maskee tile $(m,t)$ is computed as:
+The physical structure of the cochlea determines that higher frequencies (located at the base of the cochlea) cause broader and stronger excitation patterns compared to the lower frequencies (located at the apex).
+To inject this bias of slower decay in the upward spread of masking \citep{zwicker2013psychoacoustics}, we set the decaying term for the upward direction to be smaller than the one in the downward direction, i.e., $\alpha_f^+ \leq \alpha_f^-$.
+For the temporal decay, following \citet{necciari2016auditory}, since the forward decay is slower, we set the forward decaying slope less steep than the backward one, i.e., $\beta_t^+ \leq \beta_t^-$.
+Given a masker $(m_c,t_c)$, the threshold energy $E_{\text{mask}}$ for the maskee tile $(m,t)$ is computed as:

 In psychoacoustic modeling, particularly in audio compression \citep{bosi1997iso}, the global masking threshold is determined by considering only the most dominant masker at each frequency component.
 Following this, the final masking threshold $E^*_{\text{mask}}(m,t)$ is computed as: